-Gender inequality is widespread in India and impacts the health and educational outcomes of its 120 million adolescent girls.
-GHC will first train 2,500 Indian teen girls as peer health educators, or "Champions," in 100 low-income schools in India.
-These Champions will then provide over 30,000 of their classmates with the critical health education and support they need to thrive in adolescence, covering topics like menstruation, mental health, sexual & reproductive health, and nutrition.
+Gender inequality is widespread in India and impacts the health and educational outcomes of its over 240 million adolescent youth.
+AHC will train 5,500 Indian youth as peer health educators, or "Champions," in 55 low-income schools in India.
+These Champions will then provide over 60,000 of their classmates the critical health education and support they need to thrive in adolescence, covering topics like menstruation, mental health, sexual & reproductive health, nutrition, and COVID-19.

-India has the world's largest adolescent population, which includes 120 million teen girls.
-Gender inequality impacts the health of millions of these girls.
-Due to societal, cultural, and religious taboos, the comprehensive adolescent health education required to overcome these challenges is often poorly taught or completely missing during a girl's in-school education.
-As a result, females suffer an unacceptable burden of health and educational consequences in adolescence and into adulthood.
+India has the world's largest adolescent population with over 240 million youth.
+Social pressures & gender inequality make adolescent girls particularly vulnerable to health and educational consequences.
+Due to societal, cultural, and religious taboos, the health education required to overcome these challenges is often poorly taught or completely missing during in-school education.
+As a result, millions of youth suffer an unacceptable burden of health and educational consequences into adulthood.

-Our award-winning organization, Girls Health Champions, uses an innovative, evidence-based peer education model to cultivate a network of youth health educators ("Champions") in low-income schools across India.
-We capitalize on the innate voice and leadership potential of our Champions, empowering these promising youth as central actors in their own health and well-being.
-Our Champions lead the educational process and share crucial health information in their schools and in their communities.
+Our award-winning organization, Adolescent Health Champions (f.k.a Girls Health Champions), uses an innovative, evidence-based peer education model to cultivate a network of youth health educators ("Champions") in low-income schools across India.
+We capitalize on the voice and leadership potential of our youth, empowering them as central actors in their own health and well-being.
+Our Champions lead the educational process & share crucial health information in their schools and communities.

-This project will train a network of 2,500 Indian teenage girls as emerging health leaders.
-These Champions will then provide essential health education to 30,000 girls across 100 low-income schools in India in health topics that matter most to adolescent females, including menstruation, mental health, sexual & reproductive health, and nutrition & anemia.
-Our Champions are the next generation of women's health leaders shaping positive health attitudes + outcomes and inter-generational change!
+This project will train a network of 5,500 Indian adolescents as emerging health leaders.
+These Champions will then provide essential health education to 60,000 youth across 55 low-income schools in India in health topics that matter most to adolescents, including menstruation, mental health, sexual & reproductive health, nutrition & anemia, and COVID-19.
+Our Champions are the next generation of health leaders shaping positive health attitudes + outcomes and inter-generational change!

 See a Video of our Champions in Action!